All Natural Fall Face Care Guide

 First, think about what you were doing this summer.
 Were you using a moisturizer?
 If not, it’s time to add one to your routine.
 A good, flexible oil control moisturizer works with most skin types.
 It’s a great place to start if you’re adding moisturization to your routine.

 If a lightweight moisturizer was working well for you this summer, kick it up a notch.
-Make the switch to a thicker cream if your skin tends towards dryness.
+Make the switch to a thicker cream or face oil if your skin tends towards dryness.
 If you have oilier skin, try using your summer moisturizer during the day and a thicker moisturizer at night.

 Don’t forget the skin around your eyes.
 Use a natural eye cream to protect and nourish this sensitive area throughout the season.